© 2026 SimplyTrust Software Inc.

 Customer Service (Death Notification)

-Beneficiary designations at Bank of Hawaii can be managed in branch and by phone, typically taking 15-30 minutes in branch.
+Managing beneficiaries at Bank of Hawaii is straightforward—changes can be made in branch and by phone, typically taking 15-30 minutes in branch.
 Trust funding is also available, allowing families to retitle accounts into the name of a revocable living trust.

 Bank of Hawaii provides specific procedures for both proactive estate planning and filing claims after a death.